svn2github/nyquist/sys/unix/README.txt

 If the NyquistIDE window does not appear, make sure you have Java installed (if not, you probably already encountered errors when you ran the make command.)
 You can also try recompiling the Java files.
-Note that jnyqide/SpecialMacHandler.java will NOT compile under non-OS X systems.
+Note that jnyqide/SpecialMacHandler.java may NOT compile under non-OS X systems.
 The Makefile renames this file to "hide" it from the Java compiler, compiles all the remaining java files, and then restores jnyqide/SpecialMacHandler.java: